Traveling to Hawaii During the Covid-19 Pandemic

 14 Day Quarantine Information

-The quarantine means that visitors must remain in their rooms for most or all of their vacation, therefore travelers are strongly urged to postpone any trips to Hawaii.
+The quarantine means that visitors must remain in their rooms for most or all of their vacation, therefore travelers are strongly urged to wait until after Sept 1st to travel and get a COVID-19 test to “test out”.
 The quarantine orders are strict and are being enforced by local law enforcement.
-For those flying to Hawaii, what does the 14-day self quarantine mean?
+For those flying to Hawaii before September 1st or, without a test, what does the 14-day self quarantine mean?

 • You must provide your lodging and contact info to the authorities